ZipCodeCore/BlueJ.NaiveTicket/README.md

 	* Check by pressing the compile button to see if there is an error message.
 	* Make sure that you reinstantiate the original version after your experiments!

+ /*Yes.You private is class type.
+It must must have a class definition before int. int must then be declared as price.;*/

 ### Exercise 2.14
 * Is it always necessary to have a semicolon at the end of a field declaration?
 * Once again, experiment via the editor.
 * The rule you will learn here is an important one, so be sure to remember it.

+ /*The answer is usually.
+It is not needed at the end of a block, }.;*/

 ### Exercise 2.15
 * Write in full the declaration for a field of type `int` whose name is `status`.

+/*private int status;*/

 ### Exercise 2.16
 * To what class does the following constructor belong?
 ```
 public Student(String name)
 ```
+/*public*/

 ### Exercise 2.17
 * How many parameters does the following constructor have and what are their types?
 ```
 public Book(String title, double price)
 ```
+/*2*/

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
 * Can you assume anything about the names of its fields?

+/*author, genre, pageNumber, publisher, dateOfPublish*/

 READ upto and INCLUDING section 2.15 of this chapter.